klaoude/QuickerStack/QuickStackStore/Package/README.md

 - The slots from this mod are not actual inventory slot, so my mod cannot affect them in any way (which is good).
 Due to that, restocking the quick slots is not possible﻿ though.
 The buttons from my mod will move to not overlap with the equipment slot UI and while using a chest the small Quick Stack and Restock buttons are hidden if you have quickslots enabled (because there is no room for them).

 [Better Archery](https://valheim.thunderstore.io/package/ishid4/BetterArchery/):
 - My mod will respect the slots this mod reserves for the quiver feature (all 16 of them, even if it only uses 3), and intentionally allows restocking the arrows.
-Better Archery also changes how item adding, including 'Take All', works, so please be aware that that is not my doing.
+'Better Archery' also changes how item adding, including 'Take All', works, so please be aware that that is not my doing.

 ## Incompatibility